st4cks1defl0w/replchat/README.md

 ## Start app (:development)

-Launch an nREPL instance, e.g. with Leiningen
+Launch an nREPL instance, in this case with Leiningen

 `lein repl :headless`

-After connecting to the nREPL, (e.g. with Emacs+CIDER), launch the server
+After connecting to the nREPL (e.g. with Emacs+CIDER), launch the server with

 `(start)`

-After server startup, compile the backend and convert to cljs REPL with
+After server startup, build cljs, launch Figwheel and convert to cljs REPL with

 `(fw-repl!)`

 ## Start app (:development) +protected-eval

-Switch to a non-headless (+cider) middleware in the `project.clj`, see [protected-eval](github.com/stacksideflow/protected-eval)
+Note a non-headless (+cider) middleware in the `project.clj` `:protected-eval` profile, necessary for rolling with `lein repl` instead of `lein repl :headless`, like the name implies.
+See [protected-eval](https://github.com/stacksideflow/protected-eval) for full documentation.

 `lein with-profile +protected-eval repl`

-All the functions except for the `defnremote`d ones will be now firewalled on your nREPL server, so you'll have to launch the server and compile cljs with your terminal REPL instead of a remote nREPL.
-Aside from this, startup steps are the same as in normal (:development).
+All the functions except for the `defnremote`d ones will now be firewalled on your nREPL server, so you'll have to launch the backend and compile cljs with your terminal REPL instead of a remote nREPL.
+Aside from this, startup steps are the same as in normal (:development) mode.

 ## Start app (:uberjar) +protected-eval